 Strategically, marketing homes for the rising price curve works well, until it doesn’t.
 At about the beginning of the third quarter in 2018 Bozeman home prices began to cool off.
 The overpriced homes sat on the market for a long time.
 Bozeman Realtors and sellers had to consider the actual price of homes recently sold and not the trending curve.

-What does a neutral housing market and the Bozeman Real Estate Forecast mean for your home values?
+What does a volatile housing market and the Bozeman Real Estate Forecast mean for your home values?
 Call bozehome + Co Real Estate today to get a market analysis at no cost.

 Some data originates from Big Sky Country MLS, a subsidiary of the Gallatin Association of REALTORS®.
 InfoSparks